 Canadian Occupational Projection System (COPS)

-Use this page to access projection results by occupation.
-Users can access projection results for the total number of job openings in the occupation and the number of openings attributable to expansion demand (employment growth) and to replacement demand (mostly retirements).
-On the supply side, users can access projection results for the total number of people seeking work in the occupation, and for the number of seekers coming from the school system or from immigration (the main sources of new labour market entrants).
+Users can access projection results for the total number of job openings by occupation, including those attributable to expansion demand (employment growth) or replacement demand (mostly retirements).
+On the supply side, users can access projection results for the total number of people seeking work in the occupation, including job seekers coming from the school system or immigration (the main sources of new labour market entrants).

-The projections were developed for 292 occupational groupings that cover the entire workforce, using the 2016 National Occupational Classification (NOC).
-The 2016 NOC includes 500 different occupations, known as the “4-digit” level occupations.
-However, several of these occupations are small in terms of employment (less than 10,000 workers).
-These small occupations were combined in 292 groupings for the projections.
+The projections were developed for 293 occupational groupings that cover the entire workforce, using the 2016 National Occupational Classification (NOC).
+The 2016 NOC includes 500 different occupations, represented by a 4-digit code.
+However, several of these occupations are too small (less than 10,000 workers across Canada) to be used for projection purposes.
+As a result, the 500 occupations were combined into 293 groupings to develop the projections.

-- Projections of Other Job Seekers (occupational mobility, net re-entries, working students, etc.)
+- Other Job Seekers (occupational mobility, net re-entries, working students, etc.)

 - Files Structure Definition

-Sources: Employment and Social Development Canada - COPS 2017 Projections; and; adapted from Statistics Canada, unpublished data, Labour Force Survey, 2017.
+Sources: Employment and Social Development Canada - COPS 2019 Projections; and Statistics Canada - unpublished data, Labour Force Survey.